Transparency - expenditure, salaries, accounts

 The Council makes very little use of Credit Cards and where they are used they are usually reserved for specific purposes and controlled by senior managers.

-Senior Salaries & Council Employment
+Senior Salaries and Council Employment

 The Structure Chart and data file gives details of the salaries paid to the Council's Senior Management.
 This information will be updated next in January 2017.